 Thirdly, sometimes it just got too much.
 I learned to pick my battles while standing my ground on issues that matter.
 If I were to hold every rule to heart, I might easily drive myself insane.

-And lastly, and perhaps most importantly, kids benefit from a bit of leniency as well.
+And lastly, and perhaps most importantly, kids benefit from leniency as well.
 For one, they’ll grow more independent when we don’t hover over their every move.
 They’ll also know that we trust them to make certain decisions and that we have faith in their blooming skills.
 And sometimes parenting is much easier when done lightheartedly and when we don’t make a big deal out of everything.

 Some of the ways I’ve been on the lenient side include: